Childcare Volunteer Program in Guatemala - Antigua

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation in Antigua.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.

 Orientation is hosted by our local team at their office in Antigua.
 Orientation begins on Monday morning and covers everything you need to know for your volunteer program in Guatemala – an introduction to Guatemala, Guatemalan customs, language training details, rules and expectations, safety, travel opportunities in Guatemala, and an introduction to your project and placement.
-The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socializing.
+The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socialising.

 Volunteer schedule example